aungkkmo/burmese_corpus_scraper/README.md

 2. **Content selector not found**: Verify the CSS/XPath selector on the article detail pages
 3. **Engine failures**: Try forcing a specific engine with `--force-engine`
 4. **Proxy issues**: Disable proxy rotation or use `--test-proxies` flag
+5. **Playwright CLI Environment Issues**: Playwright may encounter errors in CLI-only environments (servers without display).
+If you experience Playwright failures, try using `--force-engine requests` or `--force-engine selenium` as alternatives.

 ### ✅ Verified Configurations